Zombie Prom: Act II

 The students at Enrico Fermi High school protest that Jonny should be let back into school ("Then Came Jonny").
 Miss Strict retaliates by canceling the pep squad; not slowed by her tactics, they begin to disobey the dress code.
 Miss Strict dismantles the baseball team, but even so, the students make a petition to reinstate Jonny as a student.
 Miss Strict puts all seniors on probation, threatens to cancel all after-school events, and promises that at the next transgression, she can and will cancel the senior prom.

 Flagrante has continued to report on Jonny's story on television ("Come Join Us").
 During a commercial break, he asks for the number to Our Lady of Divine Masochism, a Catholic orphanage, for unspecified reasons.
 While being interviewed by Flagrante, Jonny explains that he cannot give up love because it is what brought him back ("How Can I Say Good-Bye?").

-Meanwhile, Toffee can't keep focused on her schoolwork.
+Meanwhile, Toffee cannot focused on her schoolwork.
 She debates with herself if she should take back Jonny.
 Her friends call on a party line and talk with her about her situation.
 None of them missed Jonny's TV appearance, which was broadcast on "all three channels".
 In the end, Toffee chooses to take Jonny back ("Easy to Say").

 Flagrante tracks down Miss Strict and begins flirting with her ("Exposé").
 It is revealed that they were lovers in high school, with a very physical relationship - the last time they were together, Miss Strict reminds him, was in the back seat of his father's Studebaker.
-Each feels that the other had abandoned them, but no specifics are revealed.
+Each feels that the other had abandoned them, without revealing specifics.